candoz/shared-snap/README.md

 }
 ```

-- Using the `when I receive` block it's also possible to observe many informational messages that come from the Walkie Talkie as listed in the image below.
+- Using the `when I receive` block it's also possible to observe many informational messages that come from the Walkie Talkie as listed in the image below.<br />
 ![Message types img](images/messages.png "Notification message types")

 ---